karlredman/Vimwiki-Gollum-Integration/README.md

 ## Thank You!
 * To all of the contributors of the various components and projects discussed in this document.
+* [ ] Special thanks to the guy that wrote this post: Thanks for the clues!
+    *

 <a name=Dependencies_anchor> </a>
 ## Dependencies: